 - The scope, coverage and accessibility of the Act, with a view towards simplification and improving legislative design.

 - The checks and balances that protect the integrity of the databank regime

 - The criteria for deciding from whom to collect a DNA sample.
 Procedural and technical matters including the requirements governing consent, the use of reasonable force, taking DNA samples from children, young persons and other vulnerable persons, retention of DNA samples and DNA profiles, reporting requirements, record keeping and information sharing with domestic agencies and foreign law enforcement agencies.

 This review will be conducted by the Law Commission.
 The Commission will engage with interested parties in both the public and private sector during the review, and will carry out a public consultation process.
 The Commission will also establish an officials group and an expert advisory group to provide technical expertise and advice representing a range of perspectives.

-The Commission will produce an issues paper in mid-2017.
-Following a formal consultation process, the Commission will publish a final report in August 2018.
+The Commission will produce an issues paper in January 2018.
+Following a formal consultation process, the Commission will publish a final report in December 2018.